FadhilPM/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 ArtHive detects that the entered Phone Number is invalid.
   * 2a1.
-ArtHive displays an error message with valid phone number format examples.
+ArtHive displays an error message.
   * 2a2.
 Artist enters new data.

     Step 2a1-2a2 are repeated until the data entered are correct.